 An important property of the spin-exchange operators, $\Xhat^{ }_{l,l+1}$, is that $\Xhat^2_{l,l+1} = \Identity$, where $\Identity$ is the Identity operator.
 It prompts us to view $\Xhat^{ }_{l,l+1}$ as a unimodular `operator phase' factor.
 Since it appears in conjunction with $\tau^+_l\tau^-_{l+1}$ in $\Hhat$, we are led to think that one may suitably gauge-transform $\tau^\pm_l$ to rid the $\Hhat$ of $\Xhat^{ }_{l,l+1}$ operators.
-It turns out that we can indeed achieve this by the procedure invented in Ref.~\cite{BK.09} by the present author, for the infinite-$U$ Hubbard model in 1d.
-Its applicability to the spin-orbital problem was also briefly noted there.
-The method exploits the identity $\Xhat^2_{l,l+1}=\Identity$, and assumes open boundary condition.
-It enables us to completely decouple the spins from orbitals by applying a suitably defined non-local unitary transformation on $\Hhat$.
+It turns out that we can indeed do this by the procedure invented in Ref.~\onlinecite{BK.09} by the present author for the infinite-$U$ Hubbard model in 1d.
+This method exploits the identity, $\Xhat^2_{l,l+1}=\Identity$, and enables us to completely separate the spins from the orbitals on a chain with open boundaries by applying a suitably defined non-local unitary transformation on $\Hhat$.
 The details are as follows.